gocrisp/store-locator/README.md

 ## Add the store locator to your site

 1. First, go set up a GeoJSON outbound connector on https://platform.gocrisp.com/.
-It will give you an identifier to use later.
+It will give you a URL to use later.
 2. Create a [Google Maps API Key](https://developers.google.com/maps/gmp-get-started).
 3. Install this package
 ```bash